How to Train Your LLM Web Agent: A Statistical Diagnosis: Methodology

 \subsection{Estimating the Uncertainty of the Hyperparameter Selection Process}

 Across the different SFT checkpoints, we sample \ntrials{} distinct configurations with ten varying hyperparameters (see \Cref{app:random_search_space} for details).
 Our objective is to study the effect of various hyperparameters (HP) on the downstream success rate of our trained agents.
 This comes with two important considerations.
 First, if we change the value of, e.g., the batch size, and we want to know if a bigger batch size is better, the learning rate and other parameters need to be readjusted close to their optimal configuration (under a fixed budget).
 Secondly, to account for noise, we would need to restart the same experiment several times to avoid spurious conclusions.
 In practice, this is out of reach.
-For a more computationally friendly approach, we resort to bootstrapping the collection of trials over different hyperparameter configurations.
+For a more computationally friendly approach, we resort to bootstrapping the collection of trials over different HP configurations.
+The boostrap algorithm has many desriable properties such as being a consistent and unbiased estimator for the sampling distribution of any data statistic without requiring parametric assumptions (see \Cref{app:boostrap} for details), thus allowing us to reliably obtain robust estimates of both the expected value and variance of the success rate given by any HP.

 \paragraph{Bootstrapping the hyperparameter selection process.} From the full set of \ntrials{} training runs, we perform bootstrap resampling by drawing individual runs (with replacement).
 For each resample, we identify the best-performing configuration and repeat this process 1,000 times.
 We also compute the fraction of times each hyperparameter value "wins", which serves as an estimated probability that it belongs to the global optimum.
-This procedure serves two purposes: to estimate the \emph{maximum} relative improvement a specific hyper-parameter provides—while accounting for variation in other parameters—and to offer uncertainty estimates in the form of win-rate distributions between different configurations.
+This procedure serves two purposes: to estimate the \emph{maximum} relative improvement a specific hyper-parameter provides while accounting for variation in other parameters and to offer uncertainty estimates in the form of win-rate distributions between different configurations.
 In addition, to better understand how optimal hyper-parameters may change depending on the amount of SFT warmup we apply this analysis across various SFT checkpoints. \paragraph{Balancing unequal coverage.} Due to random search, some HP values were explored more than others, biasing the winner toward the larger groups.
 To correct for this, each run is sampled with probability $\propto 1/\text{group size}$, approximating an equal compute budget for every HP value.

 We provide a detailed explanation of this procedure in Algorithm \ref{alg:bootstrap}.
 Additionally in \Cref{app:boot-parameters} we describe how use this procedure to obtain the results reported in \Cref{fig:compute_plot}.